TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/falcon_boot.md

 - In Falcon mode, the U-Boot is removed, and the MCU+SDK uses the default DTB from the Processor SDK to generate Falcon images.
 - This may cause the ATF to be loaded at the location specified by the default DTB (0x9e780000).
 - To load the ATF at the correct location, an overlay must be applied to load the ATF at 0x80000000.
+\cond SOC_AM62AX
+- To use falcon boot mode with an edge AI application, an additional device tree overlay located at $(PSDK_LINUX_PATH)/board-support/prebuilt-images/am62a-evm/k3-am62a7-sk-edgeai.dtbo has to be applied on top of the default DTB.
+\endcond

 ### Device-Specific Overlay